canyonbryson/chessboard-tsx/README.md

 # Chessboard-TSX

-Chessboard-TSX is an npm package that provides a chessboard component for rendering the board and pieces in a React application.
+Chessboard-TSX is an npm package that provides a chessboard component for rendering the board and pieces in a React Native application.
 It is designed to be used in conjunction with chess.js, a library that handles the logic of the chess pieces.

 ## Installation